What could you learn, build upon or do better in the New Year? asks Claire Lister

-My question to you for 2016 is not about what you don’t have, it’s about what you do have.
-I’d encourage having a positive rather than negative focus on yourself and consider “How can you make more of what you’ve got in 2016?
+My question to you is not about what you don’t have, it’s about what you do have.
+I’d encourage having a positive rather than negative focus on yourself and consider “How can you make more of what you’ve got this year?
 How can you get more out of opportunities?”.

 If we think this way we are more likely to help ourselves achieve our goals than if we are pressurising ourselves to totally overhaul our lives.

 One of the ways to progress in your career and command higher pay packets is to take ownership of developments that mean something to your employer/team.
 Why not look at taking on responsibility for managing through a project that you know will bring something extra to the business – be it in revenue, diversification, recognition… What matters most to your specific organisation?

 Employers hold top-level Project Management expertise in high regard.
 Projects can be complex and diverse and having a skilled leader controlling and communicating throughout the lifespan of the project can mean the difference between success and failure.
 This could be where you could shine.

 Where’s Your Golden Ticket?

 Opportunities for tapping into something like this come almost daily, as you hear team members:

 - Complain they don’t have enough time or resources to get something done